Snowflake Azure PrivateLink Implementation Runbook

 - 7. IP Addresses: define an address space (example: 10.0.0.0/16).

-Before creating the Private Endpoint, run SYSTEM$GET_PRIVATELINK_CONFIG() in Snowflake and copy the privatelink-pls-id value.
+Before creating the Private Endpoint, run SYSTEM$GET_PRIVATELINK_CONFIG() in Snowflake (as ACCOUNTADMIN) and copy the privatelink-pls-id value.
+This PLS ID identifies Snowflake's Azure Private Link Service that your endpoint will connect to.

 After creation, capture the Private Endpoint private IP from the associated network interface.
 In this implementation, the Private Endpoint IP is 10.0.0.4 (example).